 Other attributes

 New roles can be added or existing roles removed.

+There will be an option to activate a pending user which can be done by an authorized user.

 User’s authentication source can also be changed.
 In case authentication source is changed from SSO to local, password needs to be auto generated and communicated to the user via Email/SMS.
 User must be forced to reset the password during next login.